melaniewalsh/sample-social-network-datasets/README.md

 [1]: images/got-network.png
 *****

-The Game of Thrones network data can also be analyzed with [John Ladd's Network Navigator tool](http://dh-web.hss.cmu.edu/network_navigator/).
+The Game of Thrones network data can also be analyzed with [John Ladd and Zoe LeBlanc's incredibly handy Network Navigator tool](https://networknavigator.jrladd.com/).

 ![][2]